expo/expo/docs/pages/build-reference/troubleshooting.md

 ### Build errors

 Go to your build details page (find it on the [build dashboard](https://expo.dev/accounts/[account]/projects/[project]/builds) if you don't have it open already) and expand any failed build phases by clicking on them.
-Often, the earliest phase that errors will contain the most useful information, and the any susequent failed phases cascaded from the first.
+Often, the earliest phase with errors will contain the most useful information and any subsequent failed phase will have cascaded from the first.

 Regardless of the phase, **it's common to see log entries prefixed with `[stderr]`, but keep in mind that this doesn't necessarily mean those logs point to errors**; it's common for CLI tools to use [stderr](<https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)>) to output warnings and other diagnostics.